Magnitude 3.6 earthquake strikes Los Angeles - ExBulletin

 Magnitude 3.6 earthquake strikes Los Angeles

-A small earthquake of magnitude 3.6 jolted the Los Angeles area early Sunday morning, waking up some residents.
+A small 3.6-magnitude earthquake shook the Los Angeles area early Sunday morning, waking some residents.

 The quake struck east of Los Angeles at about 7:01 a.m.
-PT at a depth of about 10 miles, according to the US Geological Survey.
-The magnitude 3.6 earthquake is relatively small in Southern California, which lies on multiple fault lines.
+PT Sunday, reaching a depth of about 17 kilometers, according to the US Geological Survey.
+The magnitude 3.6 earthquake is relatively small in Southern California, which lies on several different fault lines.

-Residents reported being awakened by the sharp shaking, the Euro-Mediterranean Seismological Center reports.
+Residents of the area reported that they were still asleep in bed when they were awakened by the sharp shaking, according to testimonies provided by the Euro-Mediterranean Seismological Center.

 Sources